Thhethssmuz/ppp/docs/Macros.md

 # Macros

 ppp preprocessing macros are used to include other files, change the flow of the document and set document metadata.
 Macros begin with the character `%` and must start on a new line, followed by the macro name.
-Macros taking an argument must be followed by a `:` and its argument and for macros taking multiple, or lists of, arguments the arguments are separated by either `;` or a newline.
+Macros taking an argument must be followed by a `:` and its argument and for macros taking multiple arguments the arguments are separated by newlines.
+Empty lines are trimmed.

-    % MacroName : Argument 1; Argument 2
+    % MacroName : Argument 1
+                  Argument 2
                   Argument 3

 All macro names are case insensitive and ignore leading and trailing spaces.

+Alternatively arguments may be interpreted as markdown blocks by using the separator `::` instead of `:`, though not all macros support this.

 ## Main